Clemapfel/mousetrap/docs/04_widgets.md

 );
 ```

+Which will have the value of `1` on initialization.

-We usually do not need to create our own adjustment, rather it is provided by a widget.
+We usually do not need to create our own `Adjustment`, rather, it is provided by a number widgets.
 Notable about this is that the widget and its adjustment **are automatically kept in synch**.
-If we change any property of the adjustment, the widget will change its appearance accordingly, which we will see an example of shortly.
+If we change any property of the `Adjustment`, the widget will change its appearance accordingly.

 Adjustment has two signals: